weberyanglalala/Dotnet8PromptEngineeringSamples/PE01.PrincipleAndGuidelines/README.md

 #### Tactic4: Few-shot prompting

-- give successful examples of completing tasks then ask model to perform similar tasks
+- Give successful examples of completing tasks then ask model to perform similar tasks
-- e.g. what is a proper structure article for student to learn about a new topic?
+- e.g. What is a proper structure article for student to learn about a new topic?
 - LAB: SQL(TODO) how to use few-shot prompting?
     - 問題本質
     - 解題的步驟